-VARIABLE TYPE: E QUESTION: Did the country experience an internal armed conflict?
-CLARIFICATION: Coded 1 if the country suffered in an internal armed conflict in a given year, 0 otherwise.
+QUESTION: Did the country participate in an international armed conflict?

+CLARIFICATION: Coded 1 if the country participated in an international armed conflict in a given year, 0 otherwise.
 The original source codebook (Brecke 2001) states that no war is coded as 0 and war is coded as 1.
 However, the data contains only 1's along with missing data (no 0's).
 Following the authors' instructions (personal communication), we re-code missing observations as non-conflict (0) for countries where at least one year in the original times series (which runs from 1500 until present) was coded as 1.

-SOURCE(S): Clio Infra (clio-infra.eu), drawing on Brecke (2001).
-DATA RELEASE: 5-14.
+SOURCE(S): ?, drawing on Brecke (2001).

+DATA RELEASE: 5-15.
 CITATION: Brecke (2001).